Eugenie McEvoy: Personal information

 Public sources provide various dates for McEvoy's birth.
-Brief biographies on art reference web sites give 1879, yet as an adult she frequently said she was younger than she would have been had she been born that year.
+Brief biographies on art reference websites give 1879, yet as an adult she frequently said she was younger than she would have been had she been born that year.
 For example, on returning from France in 1906 she reported her age as 26, giving a presumptive birth year of 1880.
 Other presumptive birth years recorded in official records are 1888, 1889, 1890, 1891, 1895, and 1898.
 Some sources list her place of birth as New York and one gives "United States", while others give France as birthplace.
 An obituary says she was born in the United States and on the death of her parents was raised in France by her mother's family.

 Those public records which give a day and month for McEvoy's birth all say she was born on March 12.